DapZey/MyFirstOnlineGame/README.md

 1) implement average response time so that frequency of messages isnt only dependant on past response time *DONE*

-2) move player based on vector (+1,-1) etc. instead of coordinates to have a consistant buffer size *IN PROGRESS*
+2) move player based on vector (+1,-1) etc. instead of coordinates to have a consistant buffer size *DONE*

 3) (maybe) experiment with a player count larger with two by utilizing fd_sets and/or multiple sockets on the same port